zahramoghaddasi/Second-Assignment-CineScribe/README.md

  	- Enter the name of a movie and display information extracted from the JSON object in the console, including the list of actors.
 	- Choose an actor from the displayed list and view their information in the console.
 If the actor is deceased, calculate their age at the time of death.

 6. Add error handling to handle cases where the API returns an error or the movie/actor name is not found.
+For instance, if the user enters the movie name "Tis Is Us," and the API responds with {"Response":"False","Error":"Movie not found!"}, the program should prompt the user to enter a new movie name until a valid one is provided.
-7. Write a comprehensive report detailing the tasks you have completed and any challenges you encountered. **Your report should be written in Markdown format.**
+7. Write a comprehensive report detailing the tasks you have completed and any challenges you encountered. **Your report should be written in Markdown format.** You can write your report in the provided Report-Template.md file located within the repository, which serves as a simple template for structuring your report.
 8. Commit your changes and push them to your GitHub repository.
 9. Submit a pull request from your develop branch to your main branch.
 Your mentor will review the pull request and merge it upon approval.